jedijm/VIX-Kalbe-Nutritionals/README.md

 Fig 16.
 Pairplot of the Clusters
 </p>

 Figure above shows the distribution of clusters from each features.
-The cluster 3 (purple) dominates in every features while the least is cluster 0 (red).
+Cluster 3 (purple) dominates in every features while the least is cluster 0 (red).

 **5. Characteristics of Each Clusters**